 What is an Order Book in Crypto Trading?

-A crypto order book is a real-time electronic ledger of all pending buy and sell orders in cryptocurrencies on an exchange.
-The two main parts of a crypto order book are the bid orders, representing the buy orders, and the ask orders, representing the sell orders.
-Both sides of a book show price levels as well as the quantity of crypto that traders wish to trade at these prices.
+A crypto order book is a real-time electronic list of all pre-existing buy and sell orders in an exchange for cryptocurrencies.
+A crypto order book has two main components: the bid orders (which are the buy orders), and the ask orders (which are the sell orders).
+Each side of book displays the price levels as well as the quantity of crypto that each trader is willing to trade at that price.

 An order book provides the most crucial information about a market by showing: